1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 The Tests Pass
 : Yes.
 Seriously.
 We did say that reactoring should be a smal scale activity, backed up by good test.
 So when you've added a small amount of code, and that one extra test passes, you now have a great opportunity do dive in and tidy up what you just wrote.
+Refactoring your code moving functionality around and updating earlier decisions -- is really an exercise in pain management.
+Let's face it, changing source code around can be pretty painful: it was working, maybe it's better to leave well enough alone.
+Many developers are reluctant to to in an re-open a piece of code just because it isn't quite right.

+### Real-World Complications

+So you go to your teammates or client and say, "This code works, but i need another week to completely refactor it."

+We can't print their reply.

+Time pressure if often used as an excuse for not refactoring. but this excuse just doesn't hold up:

+Fail to refactor now, and there'll be a far greater time investment to fix the probelm down the road when there are more dependencies to reckon with.
+Will there be more time available then ?
+Nope.

+You might want to explain this principle to others by using a medical analogy: think of code that needs refactoring as "a growth.". removing it requires invasive surgery.
+You can go in now, and take it out while it is still small.
+Or, you could wait while it grows and spreads but removing it then will be both more expensive and more dangerous.

+Wait even longer and you may lose the patient entirely.

+> Refactor Early, Refactor Often

+Collateral damage in code can be just as deadly over time.
+Refactoring, as with most things, is easier to do while the issues are small, as an ongoing activity while coding.
+Youi shouldn't need "a week to refactor" a piece of code -- that's a full-on rewrite.
+If that level of disruption is necessary, then you might well not be able to do it immediately.
+Instead, make sur that it gets placed on the schedule.
+Make sure that users of affected code know that it is scheduled to be rewritten and how this might affect them.